THERAPEUTIC FOCUS

 a Growing Problem

-Synthetic cannabinoids, commonly referred to as “spice” or “K2” are the fastest growing class of psychoactive drug worldwide
+Synthetic cannabinoids, commonly referred to as “spice” or “K2” are a significant and life-threatening problem.

 These drugs have serious potential side effects including seizures, renal failure, and death, and were responsible for a well-publicized “zombie outbreak” on the East Coast in 2016.